apiaryio/mson-ast/README.md

     - One of

-        - (string) - The value represeneted as a string
+        - (string) - The value represented as a string
         - (array) - The value represented as an array of elements or properties

             Note: In addition to type introspection the type of values stored in the array can be also inferred from the `type` porperty of the parent element.